640 South State StreetDover, Delaware 19901

 Avoid people who are sick with contagious diseases, including a cold, the flu, measles, or chicken pox.

-Stay away from children who have recently been given live virus vaccines, such as chicken pox and oral polio, as they may be contagious to people with very low blood cell counts.
+Stay away from children who have recently been given live virus vaccines, such as chicken pox and oral polio.
+They may be contagious to people with very low blood cell counts.

-Bathe daily and wash your hands frequently, especially after using the bathroom, after touching animals, and before eating.
+Bathe daily and wash your hands often, especially after using the bathroom, after touching animals, and before eating.

 Use lotion or oil if your skin becomes dry.

 Clean your rectal area gently but thoroughly after each bowel movement.
-Let your doctor know if the area becomes irritated or if you develop hemorrhoids.
+Let your healthcare provider know if the area becomes irritated or if you develop hemorrhoids.

 Brush your teeth after meals with a soft toothbrush.
 Rinse your mouth twice daily with a solution made of water and either salt or baking soda.
-Temporarily avoid flossing, which can open new wounds and create an entry for bacteria.
+Temporarily avoid flossing.
+Flossing can open new wounds and create an entry for bacteria.

 Avoid accidents and injuries.
 Be careful not to cut yourself in any way, including the cuticles of your nails.
 Use an electric shaver instead of a razor to avoid cutting yourself while shaving.